ToshioCP/Rake-tutorial-for-beginners-en/sec6.md

 If a task doesn't have description, it won't be displayed.
 Only the tasks with descriptions are displayed.
-Descriptions should only be attached to tasks that users invoke from the command line.
+Descriptions should be attached to tasks that users invoke from the command line.
 For example, the following is the Rakefile in the previous section,

 ```ruby